Figure 8 — The assurance engagement process: Planning

 Overall, materiality and performance materiality, including the percentages and benchmarks on which they are based, are documented in the assurance engagement plan.

 Qualitative materiality is used to define a level of misstatement or non-compliance that does not relate to a magnitude of greenhouse gases or energy.
 In determining qualitative materiality, an auditor needs to consider the misstatement in the context of information that is relevant to users of the greenhouse and energy information and regulatory reporting.

 An assessment of qualitative materiality must include an assessment of whether the misstatement or non-compliance is significant to the particular audited body, whether it is pervasive, and the effect it has on the information or the audited body’s compliance as a whole.
-In combination these considerations should determine whether the misstatement or non-compliance may affect the decisions of a user of the information.
+In combination, these considerations should determine whether the misstatement or non-compliance may affect the decisions of a user of the information.

-Examples of qualitative factors are:
+Examples of qualitative matters that:

 Materiality needs to be considered during the risk assessment phase and revised during the course of the assurance engagement so that the extent and type of procedures conducted adequately reflect the risk of material misstatements in the reported information or non‑compliance.

 Auditors must document materiality for the subject matter as a whole and for specific matters (such as particular emissions or compliance requirements) if appropriate, as well as any subsequent revision to materiality during the audit.